hyperter96/gitlab-operator/README.md

 The operator depends on the Prometheus, Nginx Ingress Controller and Cert Manager operators to achieve some of the tasks it provides to its end users.

+## Design Decisions

+Decisions made during the design of the operator have been compiled into a [document](doc/design-decisions.md) with background information to provide reasoning for reaching the decision.

 ## Owned Resources

 The operator is responsible for owns, watches and reconciles three different primary resources at this time.